Living with Rett syndrome

-Angie will readily admit that having a child diagnosed with Rett Syndrome makes life complicated.
-This rare neurodevelopmental disorder begins to show its affects in infancy or early childhood, and is seen almost exclusively in females.
+Angie Cunningham will readily admit that having a child diagnosed with Rett syndrome makes life a bit more complex.
+This rare neurodevelopmental disorder begins to show its effects in infancy or early childhood, and is seen almost exclusively in females.

 Eventually, Quinn lost the ability to use her hands, and though she began to develop language skills, saying mama, dada and bubba, those soon began to slip away, too.

 At about 15 months old, DNA testing confirmed that Quinn has the genetic mutation responsible for Rett syndrome.
 The mutation results in a shortage or absence of a normal protein needed to regulate or direct other genes which affect or control the normal development of select regions of the brain.

 In addition to problems with hand movements and communication, most children diagnosed with Rett syndrome experience respiratory issues, feeding problems/constipation, anxiety and epilepsy/seizures.
 Most of these children require help with every aspect of daily living.